Independent Adoption Overview

 Open adoptions have many advantages, such as reducing stress of both the adoptive and birth parents.
 For the adoptive parents, they can get to know and trust the birth parents, and for the birth parents, they can regularly check on the child.
 In addition, open adoptions are sometimes beneficial for the child who can grow up knowing more about his or her history than having unanswered questions.

 Deciding between an open and agency adoption can be a very difficult choice.
 There are a number of advantages you should consider on both sides.
-Conversely, there are a number of disadvantages.
+Conversely, there are a number of disadvantages with each route, depending on your particular situation.
 If you are just starting the adoption process, you should seek legal counsel from an experienced family law attorney who specializes in adoption proceedings.
-You can start with a free case review today.